MDSC By-Laws as of September 15, 2022

 Article 7 – Finances

 7.2.
-The President shall appoint up to two (2) members in good standing to audit the financial records of MDSC each year and at such other times, as may be deemed appropriate, and to furnish reports on such audits, and to make available to members an annual report of such audits at the annual membership meeting.
+The President, in consultation with the Board, shall appoint up to two (2) regular members to audit the financial records of MDSC each year and at such other times, as may be deemed appropriate, and to furnish reports on such audits, and to make available to members an annual report of such audits at the annual membership meeting.

 7.4.
 Exceptions are contracted services with a vendor or a service provider, who is a MDSC member or his/her relative.
 This conflict of interest must be disclosed and recorded in the Board minutes and the contract must be approved by the board and entered in the Board minutes, provided that the charges are reasonable and comparable with or below the existing market conditions.
 The service provider must be given training on the MDSC’s conflict of interest policy and his/her contract be supervised by a non-relative Board member.